 Does your child’s disability affect attention, organization, and short term memory?

-Here are some questions to help you consider if checklists are a tool of choice for your child.
+If you answer “yes” to the following questions – checklists are a tool of choice for your child.

 Where you are now